cmrfrd/Going-dutch-on-the-GPU/README.md

 This repo assumes that you have [libvirt](https://libvirt.org/) and [vagrant](https://www.vagrantup.com/) installed, and have your machine configured to do PCIe passthrough (check references for more).

-This repo is run in a *step-wise* fashion where the user needs ensures each step runs properly.
+This repo is run in a *step-wise* fashion.
+At every step/command, the is an accompanying verification step to ensure the step ran successfully.

 ### 0. Find host PCIe Nvidia GPU devices

-This first step uses `lspci` and parses device data into an environment file
+This first step uses `lspci` to parse device data into an environment file

 ```shell
 $ ./bin/00_host_get_gpu_devices.sh